Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Duromax Generators At A Glance

-- Duromax XP4850EH is perfect if you’re looking to power low to medium power load
+- Duromax XP4850EH is perfect if you’re looking to power low to medium power load and the generator operates within 3000 – 5000 running wattage range.

 - Every Duromax generator comes with a warranty and can be extended beyond two years